Last Updated on April 15, 2025

 In Another World

 We were soon in another world.
-Now we saw a place with rocky dwellings strewn chaotically all over the landscape, sometimes one on top of another.
-It looked so much different than it did from above.
-We soon realized we could do nothing but wander its little streets aimlessly, which pretty much was what everyone else was doing.
+Now, we saw a place with rocky dwellings strewn chaotically all over the landscape, sometimes one on top of another.
+It looked so much different from what it looked like above.
+We soon realized we could do nothing but wander Matera’s little streets aimlessly, which everyone else was doing.

-We walked along a gorge and could see people climbing around the grassy hillside and in caves on the other side.
-On our side the glare of the summer sun on the bright buildings and rocks seemed near blinding at times.
+We walked along a gorge and saw people climbing around the grassy hillside and in caves on the other side.
+On our side, the glare of the summer sun on the bright buildings and rocks seemed near-blinding at times.

-Along the little streets we soon passed signs for cave-hotels and bars and restaurants, and soon found the places themselves, the Sassolino Bed-and-Breakfast, Ristorante Francesca, and the Kiev Café, where a group of Germans had stopped for lunch.
+Along the little streets, we soon passed signs for cave hotels, bars, and restaurants and found the places themselves: the Sassolino Bed-and-Breakfast, Ristorante Francesca, and the Kiev Café, where a group of Germans had stopped for lunch.

-Many of our fellow explorers appeared to be Germans, since eastern Italy – a fairly straight drive down to the heel of Italy’s boot from Munich – is a favorite vacation spot for them.
-In fact, when we were visiting there were so many Germans I thought I’d see schnitzel with the pasta on some restaurant menus.
+Many of our fellow explorers appeared to be Germans since eastern Italy—a fairly straight drive down to the heel of Italy’s boot from Munich—is a favorite vacation spot for them.
+In fact, when we were visiting, there were so many Germans that I thought I’d see schnitzel with pasta on some restaurant menus.

-As we walked around the area we also saw a lot of little tourist stands, perhaps too many for an area so small.
-Everywhere there seemed to be someone selling postcards, ceramics and trinkets and all sorts of little Sassi knickknacks.
+As we walked around the area, we also saw many little tourist stands, perhaps too many for an area so small.
+Everywhere, someone seemed to be selling postcards, ceramics, trinkets, and all sorts of little Sassi knickknacks.

-As we passed yet another tchotchkes stand, my wife expressed exactly what I had been thinking.
+As we passed yet another tchotchke stand, my wife expressed precisely what I had been thinking.

 “I just hope they don’t ruin this place,” she said.